 The girls came from a large family.
 They had six siblings — two sisters and four brothers.

-They reached out to relatives and neighbours, but no one had seen them.
-That was a huge red flag.
+They reached out to relatives and neighbours, but no one had seen them or heard from the girls.
+That was not a good sign …

 A younger brother was given ‘a few cents’ and told to leave the house for a spell while the adults tried to make sense of things.